 Average Weather at Fuaʻamotu International Airport Tonga

-At Fuaʻamotu International Airport, the temperature typically varies from 66°F to 85°F over the course of the year, and is rarely below 60°F or above 88°F.
+The climate at Fuaʻamotu International Airport is warm, muggy, windy, and mostly cloudy.
+Over the course of the year, the temperature typically varies from 66°F to 85°F and is rarely below 60°F or above 88°F.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 At Fuaʻamotu International Airport, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

 The clearer part of the year at Fuaʻamotu International Airport begins around May 5 and lasts for 5.8 months, ending around October 30.
 On August 9, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 63% of the time, and overcast or mostly cloudy 37% of the time.